oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-54-extension-tests.md

 ### Extension Tests{#recommended-tests--extension-tests}

 This subsubsection structures the recommended tests for extensions.
-Each of the following tests SHOULD be treated as they where listed similar to the other tests.
+Each of the following tests SHOULD be treated as they were listed similar to the other tests.

 > An application MAY group these tests when providing the additional function to only run one or more selected tests.